Benefit from exclusive promotions and VIP perks Free Membership!

-Named after Maharaja Umaid Singh, grandfather of the present Maharaja of Jodhpur, this golden-yellow sandstone monument was conceived on the grandest possible scale, in the fashionable Art Deco Style of that time.
-After 15 years in construction, the 347 room palace was finally completed in 1943 – and has served as the principal residence of the Jodhpur royal family since.
+Named after Maharaja Umaid Singh, grandfather of the present Maharaja of Jodhpur, this golden-yellow sandstone monument was conceived on the grandest possible scale in the fashionable Art Deco Style of that time.
+After 15 years of construction, the 347-room Umaid Bhawan Palace was finally completed in 1943 – and has served as the principal residence of the Jodhpur royal family since.

 Designed by renowned Edwardian architect Henry Lanchester, the Palace is a blend of eastern and western architectural influences.
 Its majestic 105 – foot high cupola is influenced by the Renaissance, while the towers draw inspiration from Rajput tradition.
 The lavish interiors with gilt furniture and elegant artwork follow the Art Deco style, complemented by the exotic murals of the self-exiled Polish artist Stefan Norblin.
 The magnificent Umaid Bhawan Palace in Jodhpur, one of the world's largest private residences, is a golden-hued desert sandstone monument set amidst acres of verdant gardens.
 An imitable tribute to art deco, the Palace has in its luxurious fold 64 rooms and suites.
 Stroll through the private museum, test your skills on the marbled squash courts or enjoy a game of billiards in the paneled recreation room.
 Take an exhilarating drive through the enchanting city of Jodhpur in a vintage car, accompanied by your royal butler.
 Stop beneath the starry night sky for a divine grilled feast accompanied by the music of the desert.
 Finally, experience the art of India's ancient healing wisdom in the romantic new setting of the Taj Spa.